Application-Defined Receive Side Dispatching on the NIC: Implementation

-\Para{Implementation of ByteStream.} As shown in Figure~\ref{fig:bytestream}, inspired by protoacc~\cite{protoacc}, ByteStream is implemented as a set of {\it parallel} First-Word Fall-Through FIFO queues (FWFT FIFOs), where the word size is 1 byte and the first byte at the head is immediately presented if it is not empty.
-This allows ByteStream to read/write a bunch of bytes---which is equal to the number of parallel FWFT FIFOs---simultaneously.
-To support {\it read}, {\it write} and {\it inspect}, ByteStream keeps track of {\it read} and {\it write} index when executing {\it read} and {\it write} operations, respectively.
+\textit{BytePipe.} As in Figure~\ref{fig:BytePipe}, inspired by protoacc~\cite{protoacc}, BytePipe is implemented as a set of {\it parallel} First-Word Fall-Through FIFO queues (FWFT FIFOs), where the word size is 1 byte and the first byte at the head is immediately presented if it is not empty.
+This allows BytePipe to accept a simultaneous read/write of a sequence of bytes, which is capped by the number of parallel FWFT FIFOs.
+To support {\it read}, {\it write} and {\it inspect}, BytePipe keeps track of {\it read} and {\it write} index when executing {\it read} and {\it write} operations, respectively.

-Take Figure~\ref{fig:bytestream} as an example.
-For {\bf read}, ByteStream starts with the {\it read} indexed FIFO and iterates on parallel FIFOs to extract byte till the desired length.
-A 3-byte read operations starts from 1-indexed to 3-indexed FIFO and ByteStream outputs \texttt{BEE}.
-Note that reading from parallel FIFOs can be done simultaneously. {\bf Inspect} works in the same way as {\it read}, except that it only exposes the bytes but not consume them.
-For {\bf write}, ByteSream arranges the insertion of the byte to each FIFO starting from the {\it write} indexed FIFO.
-As shown in Figure~\ref{fig:bytestream}, \texttt{DECAF} of 5 bytes will be spread out over all 4 FIFOs, where the 0-indexed FIFO will be written twice.
+Take Figure~\ref{fig:BytePipe} as an example.
+For {\bf read}, BytePipe starts with the {\it read} indexed FIFO and iterates on parallel FIFOs to extract byte till the desired length.
+A 4-byte read operation starts from 1-indexed FIFO and BytePipe outputs \texttt{BEE/}.
+Note that reading from parallel FIFOs can be done simultaneously. {\bf Inspect} works in the same way as {\it read}, except that it only exposes the bytes but does not consume them.
+At the same time, to support \textit{SkipUntil}, a priority encoder is used to indicate the index of the specified character (\eg, `/' in the example), which can be used as the number of bytes to be skipped.
+For {\bf write}, BytePipe arranges the insertion of the byte to each FIFO starting from the {\it write} indexed FIFO.
+As shown in Figure~\ref{fig:BytePipe}, \texttt{DECAF} of 5 bytes will be spread out over all 4 FIFOs and two rounds of inserting bytes to FIFOs, where the 0-indexed FIFO will be written twice.

-In our current implementation of ByteStream, we set the number of FIFOs to 64, which allows it simultaneously to support at most 64 bytes for each operation.
-For {\it read} and {\it write} operations, it needs 3 cycles to update {\it read} and {\it write} index, and persist bytes in FIFOs. {\it Inspect} operates immediately.
+In our current prototype, the number of the parallel FWFT-FIFOs is set to 64, allowing it to support at most 64 bytes for each round, where each operation may take multiple rounds.
+BytePipe needs 3 cycles for the {\it read} and {\it write} round, while {\it inspect} operates immediately.
+The depth of each FIFO is set to 128, allowing it to store 8192 bytes at most transiently.